valerykalashnikov/schat/README.md

 How to use
 -----

-initilize the schat object with options
+Initilize the schat object with options:
 ```
 schat = new sChat({
 	target: "*"
 })
 ```
-and using callback for received messages.
+and use callback function to receive messages.
 For example:

 ```